abousselmi/abousselmi.github.io/_posts/2023-08-31-5gc-sig-models-a-b-c-d.md

 title: "5GC Communication Models A, B, C and D"
 ---

-The 5th generation of mobile core networks (5GC) implement Service Based Interface (SBI) APIs for the Control Plane (CP) part of the system [1], following Service-Oriented Architecture (SOA) and Microservices principals.
+The 5th generation of mobile core networks (5GC) implement Service Based Interface (SBI) APIs for the Control Plane (CP) part of the system [1], following Service-Oriented Architecture (SOA) and Microservices principles.
 One of the main goals of this architecture is to achieve **loose coupling** which has multiple impacts on the system's resiliency, performance, flexibility and security.

 - toc
 {: toc }